programminghistorian/ph-submissions/en/drafts/originals/interactive-visualization-with-plotly.md

 ### Setting Up Plotly Express

 1. Before starting, you will need to install three modules to your environment.
 These include:

     - Plotly (using the terminal command `pip install plotly`)
     - Pandas (using the terminal command `pip install pandas`)[^4]
     - Kaleido (using the terminal command `pip install kaleido`)[^5]

+If you already work with Jupyter notebooks, there is a good chance that other dependencies are already installed.
+However, if you are working in a clean Python environment or in code editor like VS Code, it also be necessary to run `pip install ipykernel` and `pip install nbformat`.

 2. With these packages installed, create a new Jupyter notebook (or a new Python file in your chosen code editor).
 Ideally, your notebook should be stored in the same folder as the downloaded sample dataset.